OISTE/repository/OWGTMCPS.md

 ### 4.9.3  Procedure for revocation request

 The procedure to be used for certificate revocation requests is detailed in the “End User Agreement”.
 Individual users will find the appropriate contact and procedure information in the URL http://www.wisekey.com/repository.
-Certificate subscribers obtaining their certificate from a self-service portal (SSL Reseller Portal, Universal Registration Authority, or WISeID Portal) can request the revocation through the same service.
+Certificate subscribers obtaining their certificate from a self-service portal (TLS Reseller Portal, Universal Registration Authority, or WISeID Portal) can request the revocation through the same service.

 To report suspected Private Key Compromise, Certificate misuse, Certificate mis-issuance, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates, the main and preferred method is sending an e-mail message to cps@wisekey.com.

 For certificate subscribers that seek to obtain general support, the preferred method to communicate with WISeKey is sending an e-mail message to support@wisekey.com.

-The common practice for all certificates issued under the CIDPKI Trust Model is for revocation requests to be accepted automatically and produce an immediate revocation in the case of:
+The common practice for all certificates issued under the OWGTM Trust Model is for revocation requests to be accepted automatically and produce an immediate revocation in the case of:
 - Remote requests sent by e-mail or via a web page or service, appropriately authenticated by the subscriber or its representative.
 - Face-to-face requests addressed to an official Registration Authority representative and the identity of the requestor is proved by the same means as used for certificate registration.
-- Revocation requests sent by an official Registration or Certification representative operating in the CIDPKI.
+- Revocation requests sent by an official Registration or Certification representative operating in the OWGTM.

-In particular, processing revocation for SSL Certificates will be performer as required by the CA/Browser Forum.
+In particular, processing revocation for TLS Certificates will be performer as required by the CA/Browser Forum.

 ### 4.9.4  Revocation request grace period